Adam Cole: Future Shock (2009–2012)

 Cole made his Ring of Honor (ROH) debut on February 28, 2009, when he lost to John Kerman in a dark match at the Ring of Honor Wrestling tapings.
 At the Ring of Honor Wrestling tapings the following night, Cole appeared in a dark match again, teaming with Ninja Brown against John Kerman and Corey Abbott.
 The match ended in a no contest when the Dark City Fight Club (Kory Chavis and Jon Davis) attacked the match participants.
-He appeared again on the July 26, 2010, episode of Ring of Honor Wrestling, teaming with Nick Westgate in a loss to The Kings of Wrestling (Chris Hero and Claudio Castagnoli).
+He appeared again on the July 26, 2010, episode of Ring of Honor Wrestling, teaming with Nick Westgate in a loss to the Kings of Wrestling (Chris Hero and Claudio Castagnoli).

 On August 23, 2010, ROH announced that Cole had signed a contract with the company.
 At the August 2 tapings of Ring of Honor Wrestling, Cole was defeated by Mike Bennett.
 Cole began to ally himself with fellow ROH newcomer Kyle O'Reilly, with the pair forming a tag team.
 At the October 2 Ring of Honor Wrestling tapings they defeated the team of Grizzly Redwood and Mike Sydal.
-They lost to Steve Corino and Kevin Steen on October 15, and The All Night Express (Kenny King and Rhett Titus at a show on October 16.
-They defeated the Bravado Brothers (Harlem and Lance) on the November 8 episode of Ring of Honor Wrestling.
+They lost to Steve Corino and Kevin Steen on October 15, and The All Night Express (Kenny King and Rhett Titus) at a show on October 16.
+They defeated the Bravado Brothers (Harlem Bravado and Lance Bravado) on the November 8 episode of Ring of Honor Wrestling.
 On November 12, Cole participated in the 2010 edition of the Survival of the Fittest tournament.
 He defeated Steve Corino in the first round, but was the second person eliminated from the final, a six-man elimination match.
 The following night in Toronto, Cole and O'Reilly defeated the Bravado Brothers.
-Cole made his ROH pay-per-view debut on December 18 at Final Battle 2010, where he and O'Reilly were defeated by the All Night Express.
-On April 1 and 2 at Chapter One and Two of Honor Takes Center Stage, Cole and O'Reilly faced the Briscoe Brothers (Jay and Mark) and the Kings of Wrestling in two losing efforts, despite putting on strong performances.
+Cole made his ROH pay-per-view debut on December 18 at Final Battle, where he and O'Reilly were defeated by the All Night Express.
+On April 1 and 2 at Chapter One and Two of Honor Takes Center Stage, Cole and O'Reilly faced the Briscoe Brothers (Jay Briscoe and Mark Briscoe) and the Kings of Wrestling in two losing efforts, despite putting on strong performances.
 On July 8, Cole and O'Reilly defeated the Bravado Brothers to earn a future shot at the ROH World Tag Team Championship.
 On July 25, ROH announced that Cole had re-signed with the promotion.
 At the August 13 tapings of Ring of Honor Wrestling, the tag team of Cole and O'Reilly was named Future Shock.